deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/quotes.md

 # Quotes

+Money begets Money

+Two types of investors - The one who knows that they don't know, others who don't know that they don't know.

 Always think about Ideal world, as to what will happen in ideal world

 Invest in liquid debt bonds